Children of Single Parents

-Research published this week conducted by the University of Warwick suggests that ‘people who grew up in single-parent families have lower levels of wellbeing and life satisfaction in adulthood’.
-The research looked at the over 24,000 adults aged 18-66, and identified 641 individuals who spent all their childhood with a single parent and 1539 who spent part of their childhood with a single parent.
+Research published this week conducted by the University of Warwick.
+It suggests that ‘people who grew up in single-parent families have lower levels of well-being and life satisfaction in adulthood’.
+The research looked at the over 24,000 adults aged 18-66 and identified 641 individuals who spent all their childhood with a single parent and 1539 who spent part of their childhood with a single parent.
 The co-author of the study said that ‘Individuals brought up by a single parent earn 30% less, are 9% less likely to be in a romantic relationship and have fewer friends’.

 It is important to look at these studies and analyse why children from divorced families come under fire time and time again.
-If the situation is so dire for these children, should unhappy couples stay together so that they do not resign their children to lifelong misery and dissatisfaction?
+If the situation is so dire for these children, should unhappy couples stay together?
+So that they do not resign their children to lifelong misery and dissatisfaction?
 We think not.
 Staying together in a hateful relationship is more likely to do damage than good.
 Surely two happy separated parents are better than two miserable ones who are together.

 An amicable divorce is a vital consideration for separating families.
 It assists families to divorce without damage.
 Staying together for the sake of the children won’t change your child’s life for the better but staying friends after divorce will.